sangramjagtap2108/CMPE--272-Assignment-4--Application-Frameworks-Assignment/README.md

 * This repository contains a chat application developed using two popular frontend frameworks: Angular and React.
 * Both applications utilize a Node.js backend to manage real-time chat functionalities using Socket.io.

-## 2. 1.
-Overview
-This repository contains a chat application developed using two popular frontend frameworks: Angular and React.
-Both applications utilize a Node.js backend to manage real-time chat functionalities using Socket.io.

 ## 2. Steps for Setup (Installation)
 ### Angular + Node.js:
 * Frontend: